slowernews/wisdom-tldr/README.md

 > *'Fake it till you make it.'*

+CHALLENGE:<br>
-CHALLENGE: Know the frontier between confidence and arrogance.
+Know the frontier between confidence and arrogance.

 > *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*